lclstream/lclstreamer/docs/source/configuration_data_sources.md

 * `array_shape` (str): The shape of the generated array, expressed as a comma-separated list of integers following the same convention as numpy's `shape` attribute.
-Example: `512, 512`
+Example: `512, 512`, or `10,` for a column vector, `1,` for a single value.

 * `array_dtype` (str): The numerical type of the generated array, in the same format as numpy dtype strings.
 Only integer and floating-point types are supported.
   Example: `float32`

+* `always_random` (bool): If set to `True`, it will re-generate the array at every event.
+  Otherwise it will generate one array and re-use it for every event (e.g. saves CPU time for network throughput testing).

-### FloatValue
+### ConstValue

-This Data Source class returns a fixed floating-point scalar value defined in the configuration file.
+This Data Source class returns a fixed floating-point or integer scalar value defined in the configuration file.

-* The value is returned as a 0-dimensional numpy array of type `float64`.

 #### *Configuration Parameters for FloatValue*

 * `value` (float): The scalar floating-point value to be returned by this data source on every event.
-Example: `3.14`
+Example: `3.14` or `[6, 3, 1]`.

-### IntValue

-This Data Source class returns a fixed integer scalar value defined in the configuration file.

-* The value is returned as a 0-dimensional numpy array of type `int`.

-#### *Configuration Parameters for IntValue*

-* `value` (int): The scalar integer value to be returned by this data source on every event.
-Example: `42`
+* `dtype` (str): The numerical type of the generated constant.
+In the same format as numpy dtype strings.
+Only integer and floating-point types are supported.
+  Example: `float32` or `uint16`.

 ---